CoolSunflower/ARAssistant/README.md

 - Bottom button currently does not do anything [See Older Commit]
 - Remove lip sync with human user audio as that was just for testing (disabled buttons)
 - Add STT using bottom button & debug info.
 [In Progress]
+- LLM backend
+- Local TTS on Android -> AudioClip -> uLipSync [Working for Chat Endpoint]

 Next steps:
-- LLM backend
-- Local TTS on Android -> AudioClip -> uLipSync
+- Local TTS on Android -> AudioClip -> uLipSync [For Streaming]
 - Default animation of agent
 - End to end testing
 - Adding Sign Language and Gesture detection to backend